castacks/AirStack/docs/getting_started.md

     docker compose build  # build the images locally
     ```

-IF you have permission you can now push an updated images to the docker server (only if it's changed and is required)
+If you have permission you can push updated images to the docker server.

 ```bash
 docker compose push